mozilla/data-docs/src/tools/gud.md

 ### Country

-The country (as extracted through IPGeo) of the profile’s pings.
+The country (as extracted through GeoIP lookup) of the profile’s pings.

 ### Channel